 You must officially drop a course to obtain consideration for a refund.
 Refunds must be requested within the Drop with Refund Period at the Office of the Registrar (see College Calendar for drop with refund deadlines).
 Refund exceptions to this rule must be requested in writing to the Academic Appeals Committee and be based upon documented reasons beyond your control.
 Changes in your schedule may involve application of the refund policy.
 For example: If you drop a class during the refund period and add another, you will have the funds applied toward the added class.
-For more information on refunds, contact the Registrar's Office at 863-784-7319.
+For more information on refunds, contact the Cashier's Office at 863-784-7258.

 Fees paid by check will not be refunded until your check clears the College's bank.
-Refunds are paid by College check or paid by crediting the credit card that paid the fees.
+Refunds are paid using Bank Mobile or by crediting the credit card that paid the fees if applicable.
 Refunds are processed two to four weeks after the end of the Drop with Refund Period.